Migrate to Application-Based Policy Using Policy Optimizer

 Before you use Policy Optimizer to convert port-based rules to App-ID based rules:

-- Run the PAN-OS 9.0 device in your production network for about a week before you start converting rules to App-ID so the device can begin to learn and categorize the applications on the network.
+- Run the PAN-OS 9.0 appliance in your production network for about a week before you start converting rules to App-ID so the appliance can begin to learn and categorize the applications on the network.
 You can convert some simple rules quickly (for example, a port 22 rule should only allow SSH traffic and is easy to convert), while you need to allow the firewall to gather application data from traffic for a longer period of time for other rules, such as your internet access (port 80/433) rule.

 - Set realistic goals.
 Think about what you want the end result to look like.
 When you reach the goal, run the BPA again to confirm that you reached the goal, and then reevaluate whether you can go farther and make your network even safer.
 With Policy Optimizer, you don’t sacrifice availability for security, you just improve security.

 Convert rules in phases.
-You can convert some simple port-based rules that allow well-known applications to App-ID based rules after the PAN-OS device has as little as one week of logs (Policy Optimizer discovers the applications seen on rules by reading logs).
+You can convert some simple port-based rules that allow well-known applications to App-ID based rules after the PAN-OS appliance has as little as one week of logs (Policy Optimizer discovers the applications seen on rules by reading logs).
 For other rules that see many applications, such as a general web access rule, wait at least 30 days to gather application information.